The Relational Origins of Rules in Online Communities: Findings

-R9's community had a history of neglect by former leaders.
-When R9 and other leaders replaced the old guard, they decided to take an approach that incorporated community members into the decision-making process for changes.
+When R9 and others replaced a previous generation of leadership after a period of neglect, they adopted an approach that incorporated community members into the decision-making process for changes.
 R9 explained that they do ``community posts'' once a month to allow members to give feedback about their experiences.
-When reviewing the feedback, if R9 sees ``people a little bit cranky about some rules'' that they have, they will ``put out a poll...to see if they [members] want things to change or not.''
-Members vote on whether a change should be implemented, although sometimes, R9, told us, ``many polls...end up basically being 50/50.''
-They shelve the problem and do another poll a month later.
+When reviewing the feedback, if R9 sees ``people a little bit cranky about some rules,'' they will ``put out a poll...to see if they [members] want things to change or not.''
+Members vote on whether a change should be implemented, although sometimes, R9 told us, ``many polls...end up basically being 50/50.''
+They adjourn and do another poll a month later.
 In this way, R9's leaders ensure that they ``change things as the community wants to be changed,'' in order to make sure the community is going in the right direction, supporting community members' goals, and safeguarding their experiences.